Infantry Weapons

 GP-25 Kostyor

-The GP-25 Kostyor is a Soviet 40 mm muzzle-loaded under-barrel grenade launcher developed by TsKIB SOO and produced by TOZ.
-It mounts beneath Kalashnikov-pattern rifles, fires 40 mm VOG-25 caseless grenades, and remains the baseline GP-series launcher that later versions such as the GP-30 followed.
+The GP-25 Kostyor is a Soviet 40 mm muzzle-loaded under-barrel grenade launcher developed by TsKIB SOO and produced by TOZ for Kalashnikov-pattern rifles.
+It fires VOG-25-family caseless grenades from a single-shot rifled tube, became the baseline GP-series launcher later followed by the GP-30 and GP-34, and has direct conflict documentation in Ukraine and Syrian government service.

 Profile